 One of the very first conundrums that I encountered on my journey of discovery was the polarization of the Mahjong community.
 Political parties would stand in awe at the vitriol that I’ve seen offered up from proponents of one variation of Mahjong toward another.
 It seems that everyone everywhere knows the very best way to play this game and none of them agree on what that is.
 The obvious one for me to start with was the most surprising.
 The American game seems incredibly popular anywhere in America and almost nowhere outside of it.
 Even within the country there are clear lines drawn on generational fronts.
 The few younger players tend to prefer other more Asian versions, while older players swear by the American version.
 It’s not until you delve into the details that you realize why.

 American Mahjong is so distinct that the larger Mahjong community won’t even refer to it as Mahjong.
 It has now become known as Mah Jongg.
 There are also two main ruling bodies that oversee the rules for the game.
 The largest is the National Mah Jongg League (NMJL for short).
 These two organizations produce new scoring sheets that literally change the rules of the game every single year.
 Players pay the league $8 or $9 (2016 pricing for regular and large-print cards) and receive scoring cards filled with a myriad of tiny printed characters outlining the various official winning hands for that year.
 If they all agree, players can use cards from any past year, but more serious players update yearly.
 This assures that they’ll be playing the same game as their peers.
-The stunning part of all of this is that the company behind it charges that fee for every single card.
-Thus, four large-print cards cost a whopping $36 plus shipping costs — for a single piece of paper with some printing on it.
-Seriously?!
-I’ve heard vague rumors that the organization donates the proceeds to charities or that they use it to host tournaments, but the entire affair just seems sordid to me.
+The surprising part of all of this is that the company behind it charges that fee for every single card.
+Thus, four large-print cards cost a whopping $36 plus shipping costs.
+That seems, on first blush, a bit harsh.
+Then again, that’s less than the cost of those same four people heading to see one movie.
+I’ve heard vague rumors that the organization donates the proceeds to charities or that they use it to host tournaments, but it still strikes me as excessive.
 It also makes sense that this only seems to appeal to seniors.
 Why?
 They’re retired, can invest the time to play more often than anyone else and new rules essentially keep the game fresh.
 In my humble opinion, it also drives off the vast majority of people who might be interested in it.
 It’s one thing to learn some house rules for Monopoly, but imagine if those rules changed every year and you had to buy a new copy just to be able to play with your friends.

 In Asian communities, there’s a huge divide between the more popular Hong Kong variant and the Japanese variant known as Riichi (or Reach in English).
 The latter variant is the one most often used in gambling-based Mahjong video games.
 Online Internet play generally focuses on Asian varieties, especially because of the legal copyright issues surrounding the American game.
 The main draw of these versions is that the rules and scoring are static (aside from any local house rules).
 If you learn Hong Kong Mahjong, you’ll pretty much be able to learn all of the nuances and play that game for the next 50 years.